Gainaboina-Madhu/Tableau/README.md

 Topic - 1  NORMAL MAP:
 -
 State-wise Analysis
    -
    - Upload data and open a Sheet.
    - Drag State to the view - a normal map appears with blue marks
    - Drag State to Label - displays state names on the map.
    - all states appear in one color.
    - Drag State to Color → each state gets a different color, and a Legend
                              function is created 🎨Legend provides additional
                              information
-     - Drag Region to Color → states are colored region-wise for better grouping 🌍 state-wise sales:
+   - Drag Region to Color → states are colored region-wise for better grouping 🌍 **State-wise sales:**
-   -

    - Drag Sales to Label - shows total sales per state.
    - Drag Sales to Size - it show which state is doing high sale 📈.

 Topic - 2 FILLED MAP
 -